XHJH-FM

-XHJH-FM is a radio station on 92.9 FM in Xalapa, Veracruz, Mexico, known as and owned by Radio Cañón.
+XHJH-FM is a radio station on 92.9 FM in Xalapa, Veracruz, Mexico.
+It is owned by Radio Cañón and carries the W Radio news/talk format from Radiópolis.

 History

 XEJH-AM received its concession in 1980.
 It was owned by Luis Ignacio Santibañez Flores and broadcast on 1460 kHz.
 It migrated to FM in 2012.

 In August 2021, the ABC Radio name was dropped after Organización Editorial Mexicana sold the group to NTR Medios de Comunicación.
+The station eventually became known as Radio Cañón, in line with other NTR stations.
+On April 24, 2023, as part of a national alliance between the company and Radiópolis, 22 NTR-owned stations adopted franchise formats from Radiópolis, with XHJH-FM flipping to news/talk as part of the W Radio network.